Mario is Missing! (DOS)

 Seminars and lectures to rows of fools who couldn't begin to understand my systems.
 Colleagues.
 Colleagues laughing behind my back at the boy wonder and becoming famous building on my work.
 Building on my work.

 An audio excerpt from the Star Trek: The Original Series episode "The Ultimate Computer" appears in PAT.WAV, which is located in the VOICE folder.
 The file is interesting, as every other file is both located in sub-directories and is PCM encoded.
-The filename may possibly refer to Pat McCarthy, one of the programmers.
+The filename may be referring to Pat McCarthy, one of the programmers.

 Alternate Mario